-Ms. Kathleen Sendall is a corporate director, serving on the Board of CGG, based in Paris, ENMAX Corporation and Board Chair of the Climate Change and Emissions Management Corporation.
-She has served on two federal advisory councils – the Sustainable Development Advisory Council (SDAC) and the Advisory Council for Promoting Women on Boards.
-She has advised federal and provincial governments in the areas of climate change, carbon capture and storage, environmental legislation, and Arctic foreign policy, and chaired the Canadian Council of Academies Assessment Panel on the State of Industrial R&D in Canada.
-Previously, Ms. Sendall led Petro-Canada's North American Natural Gas Business Unit and was responsible for the company's North American conventional oil and gas production and exploration.
+Kathleen Sendall is a corporate director, serving on the Board of CGG, based in Paris; Enmax Energy Corporation and Board Chair of Emissions Reduction Alberta.
+Ms Sendall is also a member of the Sustainable Development Technology Canada (SDTC) Member Council.
+She has served on two federal advisory councils – the Sustainable Development Advisory Council and the Advisory Council for Promoting Women on Boards.
+She has advised federal and provincial governments in the areas of climate change, carbon capture and storage, environmental legislation, and Arctic foreign policy and also chaired the Canadian Council of Academies Assessment Panel on the State of Industrial R&D in Canada.
+Previously, Ms. Sendall led Petro-Canada's Natural Gas Business Unit and was responsible for the company's North American conventional exploration and production activities and natural gas marketing.

-Ms. Sendall contributes her time to a number of not-for-profit Boards, currently serving the Manning Foundation for Innovation.
-She is past president and former director of the Canadian Academy of Engineering, as well as a former Governor and Board Chair of the Canadian Association of Petroleum Producers (CAPP).
+Ms. Sendall has contributed her time to a number of not-for-profit Boards, and is currently a Trustee of the Ernest C. Manning Awards Foundation.
+She is past president and former director of the Canadian Academy of Engineering as well as a former Governor and Board Chair of the Canadian Association of Petroleum Producers (CAPP).

-Ms. Sendall has been honoured with many awards including the YWCA Women of Distinction Award, an honorary Bachelor of Applied Industrial Ecology degree, and twice named one of Alberta's 50 Most Influential People by Alberta Venture.
+She has been honoured with many awards including the YWCA Women of Distinction Award, an honorary Bachelor of Applied Industrial Ecology degree, and twice named one of Alberta's 50 Most Influential People by Alberta Venture.
 She was named four times as one of Canada's Top 100 Most Powerful Women in the Corporate Executive category and inducted into Canada's Most Powerful Women Hall of Fame.
 She was awarded the 50 Key Women in Energy Global Award and the Women Who Make a Difference Award from the International Women's Forum, named as a Member of the Order of Canada in 2011 and awarded the Queen's Jubilee Medal in 2012.
-In 2013, she was the recipient of an Honorary Doctorate of Laws Degree from the University of Calgary and in 2014, was named the Jarislowsky Fellow at the Haskayne School of Business for 2014/15.
+In 2013, she was the recipient of an Honorary Doctor of Laws from the University of Calgary and, in 2014 was named the Jarislowsky Fellow at the Haskayne School of Business for 2014/15.

 Ms. Sendall graduated from Queen's University with a Bachelor of Science (Honours) degree in Mechanical Engineering, and attended the Ivey Executive Program at the Ivey School of Business.